mgaudin/Hy2roresO/docs/user-docs/results.rst

    Application of the Horton stream order on a network.
 The bolder the stroke, the higher the Horton order is.

-Comparison between the three existing plugins
+Comparison between other existing plugins for stream order computation
 ------------------

-There are lots of differences between the three plugins.
+There exist other plugins, on QGIS 2.18 and on GRASS that also compute stream orders.
+However, there are many differences between the three plugins.
 Here is a :download:`PDF file <doc/Comparison_plugins_order.pdf>` comparing them all.